 Can I submit an academic appeal from a subject access request?

 Yes, if your subject access request reveals that procedures were not followed properly, errors were made or the process was biased in some way.
 There is no right of appeal over matters of academic judgement.
-Academic appeals must be made within three months of the release of your results.
+There is usually a time limit within which to appeal.
+This information can be found by asking the Proctors, checking their website or emailing SU Advice (email@example.com).
 For more information please see the University's page or speak to Oxford SU Student Advice.